python/typeshed/CONTRIBUTING.md

 ## Discussion

-If you've run into behavior in the type checker that suggests the type stubs for a given library are incorrect or incomplete, or a library you depend on is missing type annotations, we want to hear from you!
+If you've run into behavior in the type checker that suggests the type stubs for a given library are incorrect or incomplete, we want to hear from you!

 Our main forum for discussion is the project's [GitHub issue tracker](https://github.com/python/typeshed/issues).
 This is the right